App Testing Platform Comparison: Kobiton vs. TestProject

 NOTE: You can also directly install the opencv4nodejs node module under Appium node_modules, the steps would be:

-Why do we need to image comparison feature in appium?
+Why do we need to image comparison feature in Appium?

-With the image locator strategy, instead of typical unique locators, you need to pass the string which is the Base64 encoded format of the image.
+With the image locator strategy, instead of typical unique locators, you need to pass the string, which is the Base64 encoded format of the image.

 There are many ways to get the Base64 encoded version of the Image, but we use the simplest.